-In the heart of the jungle in northern Guatemala and surrounded by lush vegetation, lies one of the major sites of Mayan civilization.
+In the heart of the jungle in northern Guatemala and surrounded by the lush vegetation of the Maya Forest, lies one of the major sites of Mayan civilization.
 The ceremonial center contains superb temples and palaces.
 Remains of dwellings are scattered throughout the surrounding countryside.

 The diverse ecosystems and habitats harbor a wide spectrum of neotropical fauna and flora.
 Five cats, including Jaguar and Puma, several species of monkeys and anteaters and more than 300 species of birds are among the notable wildlife.
 The forests comprise more than 200 tree species and over 2000 higher plants have been recorded across the diverse habitats.